dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 The aggregation, or「has–a」relationship, is easy to understand because it is concrete; for example, an Order object contains Item objects.
 Containment means that objects of class A contain objects of class B.

-Note

-Some methodologists view the concept of aggregation with disdain and prefer to use a more general「association」relationship.
+Note: Some methodologists view the concept of aggregation with disdain and prefer to use a more general「association」relationship.
 From the point of view of modeling, that is understandable.
 But for programmers, the「has–a」relationship makes a lot of sense.
 We like to use aggregation for another reason as well: The standard notation for associations is less clear.
 See Table 4.1.

 Table 4.1 UML Notation for Class Relationships